menu

 Demographics

-The education level of Washington citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.32% of adults 25 and older in Washington have a college degree.
+In terms of college education, Washington is nearly on par with the US average for all cities of 21.84%: 17.32% of adults 25 and older in Washington have a bachelor's degree or advanced degree.

 Washington is an extremely ethnically-diverse town.
 The people who call Washington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Washington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Washington include German, Irish, English, Norwegian, and Polish.